pcmarts/Collab-Room-Telegram-App/replit.md

 ## Changelog

 - July 12, 2025.
+Enhanced collaboration requests management with improved UX
+  - Fixed backend filtering to properly separate hidden vs active requests between tabs
+  - Hidden requests now correctly disappear from "All" tab and only appear in "Hidden" tab
+  - Accept button now redirects to messages tab (/my-matches) after accepting requests
+  - Simplified details modal to match Messages tab style - focused on collaboration and essential info
+  - Removed extensive company analytics and complex sections for cleaner user experience
+  - Fixed tab visibility to always show "All" and "Hidden" options to prevent navigation issues
+- July 12, 2025.
 Changed collaboration requests tabs from "All | This Week" to "All | Hidden"
   - Updated frontend tabs to show "All" and "Hidden" options
   - Backend now filters requests based on match status (hidden vs non-hidden)